-Debora Davidson - Director of Education
+Debora Davidson - Executive Director

 Originally from Denver, Colorado, Debora graduated with a degree in Environmental studies from the University of Oregon.
 Debora has also worked with the Queens College's Center for Environmental Teaching and Research, and the NJ Audubon Society.
 “I feel that the most important thing I can do to make a positive impact to the natural world is to help people make meaningful connections between people and their local environment.”